 Beyond oysters, studies suggest there are a ton of everyday fruits, vegetables, spices, and herbs that are proven to rev up your libido.
 From endorphin-boosting chili peppers to sex hormone–stimulating beets, Tingle and DuBoise explain exactly what to eat and how to incorporate it into your diet to reap the benefits.

-Add these six science-backed foods to your grocery list to improve your health and your sex life.
+Add these six libido-boosting foods to your grocery list to improve your health and your sex life.
 Your future self will thank you.

 Sneaky serving tip: "Season your roasted veggies with a dash of cayenne or add chopped chili peppers to your next curry or stir-fry," she recommends.
 Alternatively, hide your salt shaker for a week and reach for these healthy flakes instead.

 Chocolate lovers, rejoice: This indulgent food also has serious health benefits.
-"It boosts levels of the calming brain chemical serotonin to help you feel relaxed," explains DuBoise.
+"It boosts levels of the calming brain chemical, serotonin, to help you feel relaxed," explains DuBoise.
 "It also stimulates the release of dopamine, a feel-good neurotransmitter."
-Before you raid the vending machine, Tingle and DuBoise warn that not all cacao products contain these benefits.
-Instead, opt for good-quality dark chocolate—they recommend Dick Taylor and Zenbunni.
+Before you raid the vending machine, Tingle and DuBoise warn that not all cacao products are created equal.
+Instead, opt for high-quality dark chocolate that contains these benefits—they recommend Dick Taylor and Zenbunni.

 Sneaky serving tip: Dark chocolate can be bitter, so DuBoise recommends balancing it with sweet dishes.
 "Add raw cacao powder to smoothies or sprinkle cacao nibs into coconut yogurt for a treat."